 • Repeat this several times throughout the day.

-Humidify Your Room to Prevent Eczema
+Humidify Your Room

 Almost any form of winter skin itch or dry skin can be relieved by adding moisture to the air around you.
 Therefore, a cool-air humidifier is a great way to help prevent eczema/dermatitis.
 An economical alternative to a humidifier is to place shallow pans of water near a radiator.